ARISE: Action for Reducing Inequalities in Education

 Establishing foundation for integrative approach to combating school dropout from the education system of the Republic of Serbia

-The aim of the project „Establishing foundation for integrative approach to combating school dropout from the education system of the Republic of Serbia“ is to contribute to an integrative approach and to enhance cooperation between the education and social protection sector in preventing the dropout from the education system of the Republic of Serbia at elementary and secondary school level.
-Within the project, a plan for integrating measures of these two systems will be developed for pupils who are identified as those at risk of dropout, and methods for supporting pupils will be proposed and improved.
-Pupils at risk of school dropout mostly belong to vulnerable groups, for example, they are coming from a family with a low socio-economic status, or from non-stimulating environments, etc. Capacity building for teachers and social workers in the application of the integrative approach is also planned.
+The aim of the project is to contribute to an integrative approach and to enhance cooperation between the education sector and social protection sector in preventing the dropout from the education system of the Republic of Serbia at elementary and secondary school level.
+Respectively, aim of the project is to utilse the capacities of the both systems (education and social protection) in best possible way in providing support to students which are in risk of dropout and usually belong to vulnerable social groups (e.g. students coming from a family with a low socio-economic status, or from non-stimulating environments, etc.).
+Within the project, a plan for integrating measures of these two systems will be developed for students who are identified as those at risk of dropout, and methods for supporting pupils will be proposed and improved.
+Capacity building for teachers and social workers in the application of the integrative approach is also planned.

 Help on the Route - Fostering Protection of Human Rights of Migrants Passing Through Macedonia and Serbia

-The project "Help on the Route - Fostering Protection of Human Rights of Migrants Passing Through Macedonia and Serbia" is implemented by the Ana and Vlade Divac Foundation, in partnership with the Arbeiter-Samariter-Bund Deutschland - ASB, Macedonian Helsinki Committee - MHC (Macedonia), and Novi Sad Humanitarian Centre - NSHC (Serbia).
+The project is implemented by the Ana and Vlade Divac Foundation, in partnership with the Arbeiter-Samariter-Bund Deutschland, Novi Sad Humanitarian Centre and Macedonian Helsinki Committee.
 The overall objective of the project is to protect the human rights of migrants through activities of civil society organizations in different fields.
 The specific objectives of this project are to empower civil society organizations supporting migrants through networking and capacity building, as well as creating a more favourable environment for the prevention and eradication of all forms of violations of human rights through advocacy of public policies aiming to ensure the protection of migrants' and asylum seekers rights.
-Within the framework of this project, the Centre for Education Policy (CEP) supports the realization of the rights to education of the migrants and refugees’ children through the analysis of the capacities of organizations working in collective centres for support in ensuring the right to education for all children, training of employees in collective centres, developing of advocacy and information materials, as well as monitoring the realization of the right to education.
+Within the framework of this project, the Centre for Education Policy supports the realization of the rights to education of the migrants and refugees’ children through the analysis of the capacities of organizations working in collective centres for support in ensuring the right to education for all children, training of employees in collective centres, developing of advocacy and information materials, as well as monitoring the realization of the right to education.

 The aim of the project is to examine the intercultural skills of pupils and teachers in multicultural communities in Serbia, as well as their connection with indicators of intergroup relations (e.g. social distance).
-In addition, the project seeks to examine factors that can shape the relationship between intercultural skills and intergroup relations.
+This research is based upon the results of the previous project that was determining the link between students' intercultural skills and their attitudes towards different ethnic groups in 6 local self-government units in Sandžak region (project "Youth in multicultural community 1" 2016/2017).
+This project seeks to examine factors that can shape the relationship between intercultural skills and intergroup relations.
 The research will involve 10 schools that are attended by pupils of different cultural backgrounds and mother tongues, and the instruments that are most often used for academic purposes will be applied.
-After the research is completed, the results will be presented to the public.
+Schools from Subotica, Novi Sad, Bor, Preševo and Bujanovac are participating in the project.

 Improving the quality of the education system of the Republic of Serbia and developing horizontal learning between schools (SHARE)